Needed Me: Composition and lyrical interpretation

 "Needed Me" is a "mellowish" dubstep-flavored electro-R&B song with "trippy, trappy production", and a length of three minutes and five seconds.
 The song is written in the key of G minor with a tempo of 111 beats per minute.
 Rihanna's vocals span from F3 to C5 in the song.
 Her vocals throughout the verses consist of tuplets.
 Instrumentally, "Needed Me" features "heavy bass triggers", a "pulpy, throbbing beat" and a "buzzing, grinding bassline."
 It starts with Mustard's signature line "Mustard on the beat", before transforming into a "swirling, airy, atmospheric production" with "distorted, high-pitched vocal sample."
 Neil McCormick of The Daily Telegraph described the track as a downtempo song with synthetic sounds, elements of electro, and a loose, casual vocal.
-Lyrically, the song touches upon themes of romantic rejection, with the singer talking "about a lover who obsessively lusts after her," and expected their relationship to advance much further than a one night stand which can be seen in the lyrics: "Didn't they tell you that I was a savage? / Fuck your white horse and a carriage / Bet you never could imagine / Never told you, you could have it / You needed me".
+Lyrically, the song touches upon themes of romantic rejection, with Rihanna talking "about a lover who obsessively lusts after her," and expected their relationship to advance much further than a one night stand which can be seen in the lyrics: "Didn't they tell you that I was a savage? / Fuck your white horse and a carriage / Bet you never could imagine / Never told you, you could have it / You needed me".

 Many critics considered it a kiss-off track.
 Forrest Wickman of Slate noted that lyrics stand for reversing stereotypical gender roles.
-In the other hand, Erin Macleod of NPR Music stated that the song's lyrics were metaphors for anti-colonialism.
-Macleod picked up on the track's lyrics such as "Didn't they tell you that I was a savage?, Fuck ya white horse and ya carriage", and stated that the phrases seem to be that of a conversation between two lovers but could possibly be speaking against the larger narrative of colonialism.
-Jon Caramanica of The New York Times declared that, on "Needed Me", she sings "about using men for sex and disposing of them like tissues," while Adam R. Holz of Plugged In added that Rihanna "obscenely and explicitly brushes off a clingy guy by demeaning his prowess in bed."
-For Bianca Gracie of Idolator, the singer displays as "a confident, self-empowered woman who can throw away immature men as quickly as she changes her lipstick."
+On the other hand, Erin Macleod of NPR Music stated that the song's lyrics were metaphors for anti-colonialism.
+Macleod referred to lines such as "Didn't they tell you that I was a savage?, Fuck ya white horse and ya carriage", and stated that the phrases seem to be that of a conversation between two lovers but could possibly be speaking against the larger narrative of colonialism.
+Jon Caramanica of The New York Times wrote that Rihanna sings "about using men for sex and disposing of them like tissues," while Adam R. Holz of Plugged In added that Rihanna "obscenely and explicitly brushes off a clingy guy by demeaning his prowess in bed."
+For Bianca Gracie of Idolator, Rihanna comes across as "a confident, self-empowered woman who can throw away immature men as quickly as she changes her lipstick."